 Khoallam dance is a dance of the guests.
 People are invited to this dance.
 Apart – People from different villages also take part in this dance.
 Here khoal means – guest and lam mean dance.
 Apart from this, there are other folk dances in Mizoram like Saulkin, Solakai, Chailam, and Paralam, which are organized from time to time.

-Mizo music, played by wind, blows, also has many names.
+Mizo music, played by the wind, and blows, also has many names.
 These music include music such as Hnahtum, Mautawtarawl, Rawchhem, and Tumphit.
 Apart from this, there is some other folk music in Mizoram which is played on different occasions and festivals.

 Fairs and Festival

 The festivals of Mizoram are grand and full of joy.
 And together represent the cultural heritage of Mizo.
 Festivals are celebrated here with great enthusiasm and grandeur.
-Here, the costumes, traditional dances and ceremonies form a major part of these festivals.
+Here, the costumes, traditional dances, and ceremonies form a major part of these festivals.
 Agriculture plays an important role in the lives of the people of Mizoram.
 Hence almost all the festivals of Mizoram are focused on agriculture.
-Which are celebrated on occasions like sowing, harvesting, and seasonal cycle.
+Which are celebrated on occasions like sowing, harvesting, and the seasonal cycle.